 If you have a good awareness about the type of client you work well with, then this should inform your approach to working with other professionals.
 You should be clear about what expertise you bring and what kind of client you can help best.

 James Hall told me he spends a lot of time getting to know his clients and therefore knows who they’re going to get on with.

 “I know advisers who are incredible with business owners, very entrepreneurial.
 But if I were to put them in front of an elderly client, they might be too much.
 The client is unlikely to get on with them.”

 So you’re qualified, an expert in your field and are clear on your ideal client.
 What next?

 Well, an accountant or solicitor will be looking for signs an adviser can work collaboratively.

-James Lockyer gives his perspective as an adviser: ‘We will update professional connections once a result has been achieved.
+Adviser James Lockyer said: “We will update professional connections once a result has been achieved.
 If we were investing into a VCT to save a client some income tax, then we might send a copy of the acknowledgment letter to the accountant to confirm.
-“This is why we’ve done this and this is what it’s achieved.”
-The accountant loves that.’
+‘This is why we’ve done this and this is what it’s achieved.’
+The accountant loves that.”